gtk32/ansible-coding-env/README.md

 ```
 After the playbook has ran successfully, you have to perform some manual options:
 ```
-vim ~/.vim/vimrc # This triggers the first initialization whereby the plugins are cloned and installed cd ~/.vim/vimrc/plugged/coc.nvim && npm ci # Installation of coc.nvim LSP
+# This triggers the first initialization whereby the plugins are cloned and installed
+vim ~/.vim/vimrc
+# Installation of coc.nvim LSP
+cd ~/.vim/vimrc/plugged/coc.nvim && npm ci # Installation of coc.nvim LSP

 # In vim